Clinical Metadata Guided Limited-Angle CT Image Reconstruction: Methodology

-For testing, we randomly sample 200 patients from the CTRATE testing split, yielding a total of 55,500 2D CT image-sinogram-metadata pairs after the same preprocessing pipeline.
-Besides, we evaluate generalization and effectiveness on a clinical cardiac dataset acquired with a GE Discovery CT750 HD scanner, approved by the Institutional Review Boards of the Vanderbilt University Medical Center and the University of Massachusetts Lowell.
-A total of 12 patient rawdata are acquired over a full angular range of 360${\degree}$, yielding 984 views per case, with each projection consisting of 835 detector elements.
-The distance from the X-ray source to the rotation center and to the detector are 625.6 mm and 1097.0 mm, respectively.
-The original projections are subsequently truncated to simulate the limited-angle scans at 90${\degree}$ and 120${\degree}$.
+For testing, we randomly sample 200 patients from the CTRATE testing split and apply the same preprocessing and slab extraction pipeline, yielding 3,700 CT slab-sinogram stack-metadata pairs.
+Besides CTRATE, we evaluate generalizability on a clinical cardiac dataset acquired on a GE Discovery CT750 HD scanner, approved by the Institutional Review Boards of the Vanderbilt University Medical Center and the University of Massachusetts Lowell. {The full-angle clinical scans are acquired using prospectively electrocardiogram (ECG)-gated axial acquisition (GE SnapShot Pulse), obtaining a single cardiac phase with minimal motion artifacts.} A total of {21} patient raw projection data are acquired over a full angular range of 360${\degree}$, yielding 984 views per case, with each projection consisting of 821 detector elements.
+The SID and SDD are 625.6 mm and 1097.0 mm, respectively. {To keep the metadata conditioning format consistent with CTRATE, we use CT-CHAT (a CT-CLIP–based vision-language chat model) to synthesize a scan-level diagnostic impression and slab-level disease labels, and cast them into the same prompt template used for CTRATE.
+In contrast, acquisition parameters and demographic attributes are obtained from the scanner records and treated as real metadata.
+We use the corresponding full-angle filtered backprojection (FBP) reconstructions as the references for clinical evaluation, and simulate limited-angle scans by angular truncation of the same raw sinograms at 90${\degree}$ and 120${\degree}$}.

-To standardize the input across all models, the available metadata (acquisition parameters, demographics and diagnostic reports) are formatted into structured natural language prompts and aligned with the clinical reporting conventions used in CTCLIP, as summarized in Table \ref{tab1}.